Pop-up Preset:

 1. Pass an amended John Lewis Voting Rights Act: Include provisions that prevent purging and other forms of voter removal.
 Include provisions that prevent manipulation of the shapes of district maps by legislatures.
 Create U.S. House districts using a computer model and computational methods, aiming to enhance fairness, transparency, and public engagement in the electoral process and mandate that states justify deviations from the model.

 2. Pass a Criminal Prosecution Act for SCOTUS: Include provisions that limit the use of the shadow docket to short term, temporary relief cases only - restrict the court's ability to introduce or infer new facts and require cases return to lower courts to establish needed facts - and prohibit ruling on synthetic cases where cases originate without an actual plaintiff or injured party.
 Include provisions that amend the code of conduct to become mandatory - amend honoraria rules to prohibit reimbursement for travel and lodging - and include felony criminal penalties for presiding over a case that involves gifts, financial interests, or a relationship with either party.
 Require automatic impeachment hearings if a justice is found to have received gifts from parties with business before the Court without prior notification and without recusal.
 The "good behavior" clause in the Constitution guarantees that federal judges hold their positions for life, but only "during good behavior".
-This means they can and should be removed for misbehavior.
+This means they can and should be removed for misbehavior (term limits may be pursued if 75% of respondents support such a measure).

 !
-Pass a Constitutional Amendment that grants Congress the power, under tightly prescribed and very narrow circumstances, to challenge a Supreme Court ruling when its findings are based on omitted, ignored, or misrepresented facts, precedents, or evidence (or Congress can be granted the power to create, under very narrow circumstances, a review panel comprised of federal judges and experts)(no criminal liability may arise solely from judicial reasoning, legal interpretation, or ruling - all solutions shall preserve judicial supremacy).
+Pass a Constitutional Amendment that grants Congress the power, under tightly prescribed and very narrow circumstances, to challenge a Supreme Court ruling when its findings are based on omitted, ignored, or misrepresented facts, precedents, or evidence (or Congress can be granted the power to create, under very narrow circumstances, a review panel comprised of federal judges and experts)(no criminal liability may arise solely from judicial reasoning, legal interpretation, or ruling - all solutions shall preserve judicial supremacy)(lastly, the amendment can preserve self-policing by granting power to initiate the review panel, to a small percentage of justices).

 3. Pass an Anti-Super PAC and Anti-Lobbying Act: Include provisions that prohibit the establishment of super PACs.
 Include provisions that amend the Honest Leadership and Open Government Act of 2007 to include a four year ban against lobbying for all three branches of government, their staff, and advisers employed more than an accumulative 3 months - include an eight year ban for any elected official or staff that served more than eight years in office or on staff - the lobbying ban shall prohibit direct, advisory, or strategic lobbying roles with felony criminal penalties.
 Without these constraints the super wealthy will continue to influence the creation of laws to which only the common man will be held accountable.